How to Start a Plant-based Diet

 It can be as easy as doing something new every week.
 Something like trying non-dairy milk, having a smoothie for breakfast, or trying a deli meat alternative.
 By the end of the year, you’ll have 52 new habits.

-Why eat plants?
-In a nutshell, plant-eaters live longer, healthier lives with fewer problems like heart disease, high blood pressure, obesity, or diabetes.
+Plant-eaters live longer, healthier lives with fewer problems like heart disease, high blood pressure, obesity, or diabetes.
 They also usually have fewer aches and pains.
 It’s never too late to start.
 Many of these conditions are reversible.
-Plant eaters have healthy bones and higher blood protein levels than omnivores and average fewer nutrient deficiencies, as well. (source) Read my more in-depth article, “Why Eat Plants,” to learn more.
+Plant eaters have healthy bones and higher blood protein levels than omnivores and average fewer nutrient deficiencies, as well. (source) Read my in-depth article, “Why Eat Plants,” to learn more.

 12 Tips for Getting Started

 1. Remember Your Why

 On 3 x 5″ cards, write the reasons you want to stick with a plant-based diet.
 Keep them handy in your pocket, your purse, or on your mirror, and read them often.
 (Ideas: be able to hike 2 miles, look better in my clothes, walk without pain, live to see my grandkids, get off my meds, etc.) This idea is from “The Beck Diet Solution: Train Your Brain to Think Like a Thin Person,” which I highly recommend.

 2. Find Recipes

 There are so many easy ways to find new recipes these days.
 You can peruse my Recipe Categories for ideas or check out Pinterest.
 Print the recipes you’ll be using for the week and keep them in a folder in the kitchen somewhere.